LargeNFT/large-nft/README.md

 # Large
 **Large** is a P2P blogging platform.
-It allows you to build an online community that's run and hosted by the community.
+Build an online community that's run and hosted by the community.

 * No servers needed.
 * No hosting account needed.